 Although there is no cure for dementia, or Alzheimer’s, finding the right treatment plan can help relieve some symptoms and better a patient’s quality of life.
 “As each patient is different, their care plan will be unique to their needs.
 It’s our job to find the best, most comprehensive plan, to maximize their quality of life,” explains Dr. Parulekar.

-To learn more about dementia or Alzheimer’s disease or to make an appointment with one of our specialists, visit HackensackMeridianHealth.org/Neurology.
+- Learn more about memory loss and brain health, or make an appointment with one of our specialists.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.